burakekim/MapInWild/README.md

 See the folders _segmentation_ and _sensitivity_ for the _SEMANTIC SEGMENTATION_ and the _SCENE CLASSIFICATION AND SENSITIVITY ANALYSIS_ experiments, respectively.

-A sample from MapInWild dataset.
-The first row: four-season Sentinel-2 patches, second row: ESA WorldCover map, VIIRS Nighttime Day/Night band, and World Database of Protected Areas (WDPA) annotation.
+A sample from MapInWild dataset is shown below.
+The first row: four-season Sentinel-2 patches, second row: Sentinel-1 image, ESA WorldCover map, VIIRS Nighttime Day/Night band, and World Database of Protected Areas (WDPA) annotation.

 ![alt text](readme_aux/555556115_.png)